Oscar (bionic cat)

-Oscar (2006 or 2007 – July 2025) was a black cat owned by Kate Allan and Mike Nolan who lived on the island of Jersey.
-In 2009 Oscar had both hind paws severed by a combine harvester; he would then undergo a pioneering operation to add prosthetic feet.
+Oscar (12 July 2007 – 20 July 2025) was a black cat owned by Kate Allan and Mike Nolan who lived on the island of Jersey.
+In 2009, Oscar had both hind paws severed by a combine harvester; he would then undergo a pioneering operation to add prosthetic feet.
 The treatment has since been considered for use with humans.
-A book about Oscar's story, Oscar the Bionic Cat was published in 2013.
+A book about Oscar's story, Oscar the Bionic Cat, was published in 2013.

 Biography

 In October 2009, at the age of two and a half years, Oscar had both the paws of his hind legs severed by a combine harvester while in a maize field near his home in Jersey.
 The legs were cut between the ankle and the foot.
-Oscar was later found by a passing cyclist who then brought Oscar to his owners' home.
+Oscar was later found by a passing cyclist, who then brought Oscar to his owners' home.
 Mike Nolan was at home when the woman brought Oscar; he said that at this point Oscar was covered in blood, and he was convinced the cat would have to be put down.
-He and Oscar's other owner, Kate Allan, took him to their local veterinarian Peter Haworth.
+He and Oscar's other owner, Kate Allan, took him to their local veterinarian, Peter Haworth.

 Peter Haworth, a vet at the New Era Veterinary Hospital in Jersey, dressed Oscar's wounds and administered painkillers making him comfortable within minutes.
 Haworth then referred Allan and Nolan to the Surrey-based neuro-orthopaedic surgeon Noel Fitzpatrick.
-There was a lot of communication between the Irish surgeon and the Jersey owners.
-After looking at X-rays and pictures, Fitzpatrick decided Oscar would be an ideal patient partly due to his young age.
-Oscar was then flown to the United Kingdom mainland by air cargo although he had to stay in his box for eight hours during the journey.
+After talking with Oscar's owners and looking at X-rays and pictures, Fitzpatrick decided that Oscar would be an ideal patient, partly due to his young age.
+Oscar was then flown to the United Kingdom mainland by air cargo, although he had to stay in his box for eight hours during the journey.